-299 respondents cumulatively reported curiosity (73.9%) as the top reason for the start of consuming alcohol.
-Reasons in "Other" (24.8%) included parties, special occasions, the lower legal drinking age in their native country, and family gatherings or family culture.
-"Didn't want to feel left out" (21.4%) rounded out the top three reasons.
+264 respondents cumulatively reported curiosity (67.4%) as the top reason for the start of consuming alcohol.
+Reasons in "Other" (28.4%) included parties, social enjoyment, cultural traditions, lower drinking age in other countries, and family gatherings/special events.
+"Didn't want to feel left out" (18.9%) rounded out the top three reasons.

 How often have you consumed alcohol during the past 12 months?
-136 (45.5%) of 299 respondents reported drinking on special occasions, 46 (15.4%) reported drinking once per week, and 42 (14%) reported drinking 3-5 times per week.
+138 (52.3%) of 264 respondents reported drinking on special occasions, 56 (21.2%) reported only on weekends and 25 (9.4%) reported drinking once per week.

 Have you engaged in binge drinking (5+ drinks in a sitting) during the past 12 months?
-When asked about binge drinking 31.1% (93) of the 299 respondents for this question reported they have engaged in binge drinking.
+When asked about binge drinking 27.3% (72) of the 264 respondents for this question reported they have engaged in binge drinking.
+This percentage is slightly lower than the 31.3% reported in the 2020 survey.

 While under the influence of alcohol, have you ever....?
 (Select all that apply.)

-299 respondents reported that while under the influence of alcohol 40.8% had regrets afterward, 27.8% reported passing or blacking out, 24.8% engaged in unplanned sexual activity, 15.1 % had unprotected sex.
-41.1% reported no negative after-effects.
+264 respondents reported that while under the influence of alcohol 41.7% had regrets afterwards, 28% reported passing or blacking out, 18.9% engaged in unplanned sexual activity, 13.6 % had unprotected sex.
+These percentages are lower than those reported in 2020.
+43.9% reported no negative aftereffects, an increase from 2020.